How Meta Spins the Uncertain Science of AI Safety

 Arvind Narayanan’s summary of how social media algorithms lead to emergent effects

 This complexity makes it unlikely for a study to have a consistent “intervention” throughout.
 Randomized trials with recommender systems are unlikely to be internally consistent, since the algorithm keeps changing.
 In my 2016 work on influencing recommenders to reduce the spread of unreliable news, I had to restart a study when Reddit’s algorithm changed.
 I used this opportunity to write about the generalizability problem.
-While scientists on the project noted this issue, Meta however has not been so honest about the results of the 2020 studies.
+While scientists on the 2020 Election project carefully noted this issue, Meta however has not been so honest about the results of the 2020 studies.

 Changing algorithms create another problem: research findings may not apply for long, even if they are valid.
 That’s something that I along with Rob Kitchin, Kevin Munger, and others have been arguing for years, in my case across multiple field experiments and an article in Nature.